Mark Bradford: Commissions

 In 2014, Bradford created a large-scale work for the Tom Bradley International Terminal at the Los Angeles International Airport titled “Bell Tower” is a “huge, four-sided work, made from wood, and covered with color printed paper – bringing to mind the hand-bill covered wooden sidings that have inspired Bradford throughout his career.”

 In 2015 Bradford unveiled Elgin Gardens, a special commission for 1221 Avenue of the Americas at Rockefeller Center, New York, NY.

 In November 2017, Bradford presented Pickett's Charge, a monumental cyclorama of paintings commissioned by the Smithsonian's Hirshhorn Museum and Sculpture Garden in Washington, D.C.
 This work is based directly on the Gettysburg Cyclorama, a monumental installation at Gettysburg National Military Park which depicts Pickett's Charge, the climactic assault in the 1863 Battle of Gettysburg during the American Civil War.
 At 400 linear feet of wall space, the installation is one of Bradford's largest site-specific works.
 Also in 2017, Mark Bradford installed 'We The People' at the US Embassy in London.
 Featuring fragments and full articles of the US Constitution, the large painting is made out of 32 separate canvases that occupy an entire wall in the atrium of the embassy.

 In December 2018, a monumental new commission by Bradford was unveiled at the University of California, San Diego Stuart Collection.
 Entitled "WHAT HATH GOD WROUGHT," the 195-foot-tall work is the tallest structure on the campus and takes the powerful influence of technology on communication as its point of departure.

+On February 6, 2026, the Obama Foundation announced that it had commissioned Bradford to create a work for the Obama Presidential Center.
+Bradford's work will be a monumental painting City of the Big Shoulders “mapping Chicago through an embrace of fragmentation and perspective, collapsing landscape into memory and compressing history into a story of pressure, power, survival, and hope.”City of the Big Shoulders takes its title from a line in the 1914 Carl Sandburg poem “Chicago”.